nhill03/UV-Light-Sensor/README.md

 "times until sunburn occurs", taking the average time to burn from this running list to inform the user of risk.
 Risk is informed  by blinking a neopixel.

+Relevant images can be seen in the issues section of this repository.